 - Shirley became pregnant in season 2 of Community, and was uncertain whether the father was her ex-husband Andre (they had recently reconciled) or Senor Chang (they had gotten drunk and had sex at a Halloween party).
 When the baby was delivered at the end of the season, they deduced that the father was Andre.

-- On Just Shoot Me!, Maya begins dating the son of one of Jack's old friends; however, it turns out Jack had an affair with the friend's fiancée right before the wedding, and he realizes that it's plausible he is the guy's father.
-It turns out he's not; the wife secretly obtained some of Jack's DNA years ago and got a paternity test.
+- On Just Shoot Me!, Maya begins dating the son of one of Jack's old friends.
+However, it turns out Jack had an affair with the friend's fiancée right before the wedding, and he realizes that it's plausible he is the guy's father.
+It turns out his father secretly obtained some of Jack's DNA years ago and got a paternity test.
 Maya and the guy, however, are horrified to learn that they might be half-siblings.

 - An episode of Frasier had an old friend of Niles and Frasier's (deceased) mother turn up.
-He is much closer in personality to the sons than their father Martin and Frasier begins to wonder if he could be their real father.
-Eventually the friend confides that he loved their mother because she never revealed his big secret: He's gay (and obviously never slept with her).
+He is much closer in personality to the sons than their father, and, thanks to Roz, Martin begins to wonder if he could be their real father (in no small part because Hester did cheat on him once).
+Eventually the friend confides that he loved their mother because she never revealed his big secret: he's gay (and obviously never slept with her).

 - The premise of Mamma Mia! is the female lead trying to find out which of her mother's three ex-boyfriends is her biological father so that she can ask one of them to walk her down the aisle.